Opendigitalradio/dablin/README.md

 Unfortunately the Cygwin package of FDK-AAC doesn't seem to have been compiled with SBR support, so using [FAAD2](http://www.audiocoding.com/faad2.html) for DAB+ services is recommended.
-However FAAD2 has to be compiled and installed by hand, as there is no Cygwin package.
+However, FAAD2 has to be compiled and installed by hand, as there is no Cygwin package.
 This requires the following additional packages to be installed:
 - autoconf